-The Internal Revenue Service has determined and informed First Busey Corporation by a letter dated March 31, 2008 that the Plan and related trust are designed in accordance with applicable sections of the Internal Revenue Code ("IRC").
-Although the Plan has been amended since receiving the determination letter, the plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+The Employers have adopted a non-standardized prototype plan designed by Benefit Planning Consultants Inc. The Internal Revenue Service (IRS) has determined and informed Benefit Planning Consultants Inc. by a letter dated March 31, 2008, that their prototype plan is designed in accordance with applicable sections of the Internal Revenue Code (IRC).
+The Plan has not requested its own determination letter from the IRS, but the Plan Administrator and the Plan's tax counsel believe that the Plan is designed and is currently being operated in compliance with the applicable provisions of the IRC.
+Therefore, no provision for income taxes is included in the accompanying financial statements.

-U.S. generally accepted accounting principles require Plan management to evaluate tax positions taken by the Plan.
-The effects of an uncertain tax position are recognized in the financial statements when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011 and 2010, there are no uncertain positions taken or expected to be taken.
-The Plan has recognized no interest or penalties related to uncertain tax positions.
+Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2008.
+The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2009.